yanshu/pisa/pisa/stages/mc/README.md

 --->

 where:
-  * `flux` is the nominal flux that is obtained for aexample from the Honda flux tables
+  * `flux` is the nominal flux that is obtained for example from the Honda flux tables
   * `Barr up/hor`, `Barr nu/nubar` and `R nue/numu` are flux ratio uncertainties
   * `S` the systematic uncertainty on the spectral index

-The events get histogramed on GPU into the provided bin edges for reconstructed energy and cos(zenith), as well as PID (cscade or track).
+The events get histogrammed on GPU into the provided bin edges for reconstructed energy and cos(zenith), as well as PID (cscade or track).
 At the moment the division into PID classes is two separate histograms at the moment, not a real binning.

-In this implementation the histograms are added up for all flavour/inttypes in the end of the stage, while also applying additional scale factors for the tau neutrino and the NC histograms.
+In this implementation the histograms are added up for all flavor/inttypes in the end of the stage, while also applying additional scale factors for the tau neutrino and the NC histograms.